 Single files vs. DMS information blocks

 Single text files like MS Word are widely used by individuals and companies on a day-to-day basis.
-For the last few decades, Word has become a de-facto standard to store diverse information.
+For the last few decades, Word has become a de-facto standard to store diverse types of information.
 It offers a set of handy features enabling the user to easily and quickly accomplish necessary tasks: templates, graphics, tables, text formatting, reviewing and PDF conversion options.
 Word documents are supported by many platforms and devices and are smoothly shared between different client applications.

 So far so good, unless the company introduces the information management system that completely redefines user experience for the worse.
 Some systems prompt users to work with built-in information blocks instead of Word documents.
 The developers of such systems, in their endeavors to streamline information management, believe that the company staff would eagerly welcome a new solution.
 As practice shows, some workflows go broken as they still require adherence to single files.
 The risk of information loss is very high.